Frequently Asked Questions

 Who owns the dogs on your team?

 The dogs are owned by the volunteer handlers.
-They pay for all expenses, such as food, vet bills, and equipment.
+They cover all expenses, including food, vet bills, and equipment.

 Who trains the dogs?
 Do you purchase them already trained?

 The dogs are trained by the members of our K9 unit.
-Often, members participate in SAR K9 conferences and seminars.
-Purchasing a dog which is already trained is not recommended, because the handler and dog need to train together to become a solid team.
+Members often participate in SAR K9 conferences and seminars.
+Purchasing a pre-trained dog is not recommended, as the handler and dog need to train together to form a solid team.

 How long does it take to train a dog?

-Actually both handlers and dogs have a lot of training to do.
-Realistically it takes around two years to become a mission-ready handler/K9 team.
+Both handlers and dogs undergo extensive training.
+It typically takes around two years to become a mission-ready handler/K9 team.

 What are the steps to becoming a handler?